Michelle Legge

 If you've traded on Kraken in the US, the IRS probably already knows about your investments.
 Learn how and what Kraken reports to the IRS in our guide.

-Kraken issues Form 1099-MISC for users with over $600 in income.
+• Kraken issues Form 1099-MISC to users with over $600 in income.
 The IRS receives an identical copy.

-Kraken was ordered to provide information to the IRS for customer accounts that traded more than $20,000 between 2016 to 2020.
+• Kraken was ordered to provide information to the IRS for customer accounts that traded more than $20,000 between 2016 and 2020.

 Does Kraken report to the IRS?